XertroV/hair_trigger/README.md

 HairTrigger hooks into `rake db:schema:dump` (and rake tasks that call it) to make it trigger-aware.
 A newly generated schema.rb will contain:

-* `create_trigger` statements for any database triggers that exactly match a `create_trigger` statement in an applied migration or in the previous schema.rb file. this includes both generated and manual `create_trigger` calls.
+* `ht_create_trigger` statements for any database triggers that exactly match a `ht_create_trigger` statement in an applied migration or in the previous schema.rb file. this includes both generated and manual `ht_create_trigger` calls.
 * adapter-specific `execute('CREATE TRIGGER..')` statements for any unmatched database triggers.